NYU-CSO/recitation/r5/README.md

 }
 ```

-Compile the above program `gcc -Og -g main.c` and
+Compile the above program (also available as `main.c` in this directory) by typing `gcc -Og -g main.c`.
-run gdb by typing `gdb ./a.out`.
+Next, run gdb by typing `gdb ./a.out`.
 Learn to use the following GDB commands:

 - `disass <func>` disassembles a given function or memory address.
 When running `disass` without arguments, it
 disassembles the current function.